Darvid-223/housing-prices/README.md

 ## Acknowledgements

 - Special thanks to Code Institute for the comprehensive learning material and walkthrough projects that served as the foundation for this project.
-- Special thanks to my friend and former Code Institute student Lucas Behrendt, whose feedback and tips from his experience in the same course were immensely helpful.
+- Special thanks to my friend and former Code Institute student **Lucas Behrendt**, whose feedback and tips from his experience in the same course were immensely helpful.
 - Special thanks to [Udemy's 100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) for providing comprehensive lessons on Python and object-oriented programming.
+- Special thanks you to **Sheryl Goldberg**, who mentored me during my previous projects.
 - Appreciation to my peers and the Slack community for answering questions and sharing resources.
+- I would like to acknowledge the work of previous Code Institute students, whose projects, including [Vanessa's Heritage Housing Issues project](https://github.com/van-essa/heritage-housing-issues) and [PP5 Predictive Analysis project by Vasi012](https://github.com/Vasi012/PP5-Predictive-Analysis), provided valuable insights and ideas.
+These projects served as occasional references for solving specific challenges and understanding how others approached similar problems.
+While this project is unique, the inspiration and guidance from past student work have been greatly appreciated.
-This project was developed with the assistance of OpenAI's ChatGPT in the following areas:
+- This project was developed with the assistance of OpenAI's ChatGPT in the following areas:
   - **Code Validation**: ChatGPT helped validate the syntax and logic of the code.
   - **Spelling and Grammar Checks**: Assisted in checking and correcting spelling and grammar in the documentation and code comments.
   - **Translations**: Provided translations for multilingual support in the documentation.